firelinks-alex/firelinks-alex.github.io/Advanced Operating System.md

 ## 15.1 Hardware based address translation
-Or in address translation in short, we weed the OS to keep track of what memory locations are free and occupied so it can resolve where in the memory the program's memory should be allocated.
-The hardware mechanism will help the program translate a virtual memory to its corresponding physical address by interposing each memory access.
+Or in address translation in short, we weed the OS to keep track of what memory locations are free and occupied so it can resolve where in the memory a program's memory should be allocated.
+This information could be kept in a list structure or a bitmap (google it if you don't know what they are).

+Later, when the process comes in to life, the hardware mechanism we are going to introduce will help translate a virtual memory to the corresponding physical address by interposing each memory access.

 ## 15.2 Dynamic (Hardware-based) Relocation
+Dynamic Relocation is also known as the **base-and-bound** technique.
+This solution is quite naive but it was indeed used in the past (in 1950's).
-Dynamic Relocation is also known as **base-and-bound** technique.
-This solution needs a **base** and **bound** registers support from the processor (they are in the **Memory Management Unit (MMU)** of the CPU).
+First, we need a **base** and **bound**, two extra registers, support from the processor.
+(they are in the **Memory Management Unit (MMU)** of the CPU).

-When the OS starts a program, it look up where in the physical memory the program can be allocated continuesly and set the *base* register to that value.
-Since an address space is also continues, the hardware can treat any virtual memory from the program as the **offset** to the base register value.
+When the OS starts a program, it looks up where in the physical memory the program can be allocated *continuesly* and set the *base* register to that physical address value.
+Since an address space is also continues, the hardware can treat any virtual address from the program as the **offset** to the base register value.
 Therefore, `physical_addr = base + virtual_addr`.

-The OS also puts the maximum physical address the process can access to the **bound** register so the hardware can detact if the memory the process is trying to access is valid or not.
+The OS also puts the maximum physical address the process can access to the **bound** register so the hardware can detact if the memory address that the process is trying to access is valid or not.

-The downside of this approach is obvious: the physical addresses needed to allocate the program has to be continues.
+The downside of this approach is obvious: the physical addresses that are needed to allocate the program has to be continoues.
-It means this method only work well when the address space size is smaller than the physical address space.
-Otherwise the memory space won't be efficient for the next program to run (maybe we have to allocate a large **swap** partition in order to fit many processes.We will discuss this topic later in this guide)
+It means this method only works well when the address space is smaller than the physical address space.
+Otherwise, the memory space won't be sufficient to run the next process (so we have to allocate a large **swap** partition in order to fit many processes.
+We will introduce the swap concept later in this guide).